Markup & Margin Planning calculator for Contractors & Trades Businesses

 Choose Markup or Margin

 Enter either your desired markup percentage or your target profit margin.
-The calculator instantly converts between the two and shows you the selling price.
+The calculator converts between the two and shows you the selling price.
 Markup is calculated on cost.
 Margin is calculated on selling price.
 They are not the same number.

 -